 Undergraduate Students

 If you are Georgia Tech undergraduate students, we have a VIP project structured in the form of several sub-teams.
 You can join the team for course credit.
-Please also see the post below for more details.
-Undergraduate students are expected to commit 10-15 hours per week on a project and present your progress during our bi-weekly group meetings.
 With this level of time commitment, the PI can structure a specific project producing expectable outcomes.
 If you would like to bring a new project that could complement current lab research projects, please explicitly state that in your email and elaborate on how that project will contribute to the lab research.
 If you want to register ME specific problems for credit, a standard requirement is to write a mid-term report (2-3 pages) and a 6-page final report for your research project.